Power Player Super Joy III

-The Power Player Super Joy III (also known as Power Joy, Power Games, and XA-76-1E) is a line of handheld Nintendo Entertainment System/Famicom video game console clones.
-They are notable for legal issues based on the violation of intellectual property rights held by Nintendo and its various game licensees.
-Manufactured by NrTrade, the Power Player line has been sold in North America, Brazil, Europe, Asia, and Australia.
+The Power Player Super Joy III (also known as Power Joy, Power Games, and XA-76-1E) is a famiclone video game console.
+It is notable for legal issues based on the violation of intellectual property rights held by Nintendo and its various game licensees.
+Manufactured by Sinango, the Power Player has been sold in North America, Brazil, Europe, Asia, and Australia.

 Hardware

 The system resembles a Nintendo 64 controller and attaches to a TV set.
 NTSC, PAL and SECAM versions are available.
-They all use a custom "NES-on-a-chip" (NOAC) that is an implementation of the NES's hardware such as its custom 6502, PPU, and PAPU.
+They all use a custom "NES-on-a-chip" (NOAC) that is an implementation of the Famicom/NES's hardware such as its custom 6502, PPU, and PAPU.

-The units resemble a Nintendo 64 controller, sometimes with a cartridge slot for Famicom games.
+The units resemble a Nintendo 64 controller, sometimes with a 60-pin cartridge slot for Famicom cartridges.
 They come packaged with a secondary 9-pin 6 button controller resembling a Sega Genesis controller, intended for a second player.
 They are packaged with a 9-pin light gun resembling a Walther PPK pistol.
 There is a non-moving joystick, added for visual appeal.
 Though the Power Player Super Joy's button layout is identical to that of the Nintendo 64 controller, the buttons have been mapped differently.
 The C buttons of the Nintendo 64's controller function as A and B on the Super Joy, the A and B buttons of the Nintendo 64's controller are Start and Select on the Super Joy, respectively.
 Finally, the N64 controller's Start button is the Reset button on the Super Joy.
 The units are available in multiple colors, including black, grey, red, and blue.

 The consoles have 76 built-in games, although marketing frequently claims to have more than 1,000 ways of playing them.
 Hence, the game count of 76,000 is listed as a gold sticker on the box.
-Most of the included games had been originally released for the NES or Famicom, but some have been created by the manufacturer.
+Most of the included games had been originally released for the Famicom or NES, but some have been created by the manufacturer.
 Most of the games have had their title screen graphics removed to save space on the ROM chip.

 There are a number of scenes depicted on the front and back of the boxes, but all of them are artistic stylized drawings or retouched photos—none of them are actual game screenshots.
 Some versions sold in the US have an unlicensed still image from Star Wars: Episode I – The Phantom Menace on the front of the box.

 After this product gained some popularity, the Power Player 3.5, an improved model with more games, was released.
 A wireless version of Power Games was also released.

+The console can possibly have issues where it starts smoldering when turned on.